 Practically Every incarnation of the Batcave.

-- Oracle, from DC Comics, builds one of these for herself pretty much wherever she goes.
-The most famous of which was the Clocktower in Gotham City, original headquarters of the Birds Of Prey.
+- Oracle, from DC Comics, builds one of these for herself wherever she goes.
+The most famous of which was the Clocktower in Gotham City, original headquarters of the Birds of Prey.

 - The Beetlecave!
 Jaime's hacker buddies, Hector and Nadia, basically turned their entire house into this.
 The actual 'Beetlecave', however, is the cyberspace face of it.
 All because Jaime's parents probably wouldn't like their son constructing a real cave in the crawlspace...